historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 ### Preparation

-You must have all the required textbooks, ideally as soon as the class begins.
-Their ISBN numbers must match those on the syllabus.
-It is your responsibility, not the bookstore’s, to arrange to have the proper books.
+You must have the printed and bound *Reader* with you for every class period, starting on Tuesday, January 21.

 ### Meetings